 include:spf.prod.outlook.com.
 Unfortunately, the correct entry is

 spf.prod.outlook.com, technically a NXDOMAIN and everything after that incorrectly specified include is a failure.

 As you might expect, there are a number of tools that will check these SPF records and verify that a mistake has not been made.
-This gives the owner the ability to correct them but when the owner does not have direct control but is simply including something where someone else has made a mistake, the remediation can be more problematic.
+This gives the owner the ability to correct them.
+However, when the owner doesn't have direct control but is simply including something where someone else has made a mistake, the remediation can be more problematic.
 Something that was correct once can also break in the future.
 One common example is including a service that goes away.
-While we have never spotted Google or Microsoft make a mistake, the same can’t be said about other providers.
+While we have never spotted Google or Microsoft make a mistake, the same can't be said about other providers.
 If anyone included

 zohocrm.com as of 2nd Dec 2019 it would break evaluation as it included a service called